People's Liberation Army Navy: 2010s and 2020s

 Beginning in 2009, China ordered 4 Zubr-class LCAC from Ukraine and bought 4 more from the Hellenic Navy (Greece).
-These hovercraft/LCACs are built to send troops and armored vehicles (tanks, etc.) onto beaches in a fast manner, acting as a landing craft, and were viewed to be a direct threat to Taiwan's pro-independence movement as well as the conflict over Senkaku Islands.
+These hovercraft/LCACs are built to send troops and armoured vehicles (tanks, etc.) onto beaches in a fast manner, acting as a landing craft, and were viewed to be a direct threat to Taiwan's pro-independence movement as well as the conflict over Senkaku Islands.
 China is continually shifting the power balance in Asia by building up the Navy's Submarines, Amphibious warfare, and surface warfare capabilities.

 Between 5–12 July 2013, a seven-ship task force from the North Sea Fleet joined warships from the Russian Pacific Fleet to participate in Joint Sea 2013, bilateral naval maneuvers held in the Peter the Great Bay of the Sea of Japan.
 To date, Joint Sea 2013 was the largest naval drill yet undertaken by the People's Liberation Army Navy with a foreign navy.

+In 2014, China commissioned its first Type 052D destroyer, of which at least 35 are active as of September 2026.
+This marked a major milestone as end of a series of classes of destroyers of which only small numbers were procured, each batch marking improvements from the previous; examples of these classes include the sole Type 051B destroyer and the two Type 052B destroyers.

 On 2 April 2015, during the violent aftermath of a coup d'état in Yemen and amid an international bombing campaign, the PLAN helped ten countries get their citizens out of Yemen safely, evacuating them aboard a missile frigate from the besieged port city of Aden.
 The operation was described by Reuters as "the first time that China's military has helped other countries evacuate their people during an international crisis".

 China's participation in international maritime exercises is also increasing.
 In RIMPAC 2014, China was invited to send ships from their People's Liberation Army Navy; marking not only the first time China participated in a RIMPAC exercise but also the first time China participated in a large-scale United States-led naval drill.
 On 9 June 2014, China confirmed it would be sending four ships to the exercise, a destroyer, frigate, supply ship, & hospital ship.
 In April 2016, the People's Republic of China was also invited to RIMPAC 2016 despite the tension in South China Sea.